Job sharing Definition:

-If two people are responsible for completing one project with a certain deadline and one person fails do so, both of you will be held responsible for the same mistake.
+If two people are responsible for completing one project with a certain deadline and one person fails to do so, both of you will be held responsible for the same mistake.
 Secondly, always remember that it’s not always about some kind of digging.

-Even if the blame has died clearly with just one of the workers, the situation is quite a hassle for the employer himself who might end up taking up a lot of time in order to sort out what exactly happened.
+Even if the blame has died clearly with just one of the workers, the situation is quite a hassle for the employer himself who might end up taking up a lot of time to sort out what exactly happened.

-2. Changes in partner:
+2. Changes in a partner:

 If there is one partner who decides to leave suddenly, the entire arrangement will end up falling apart.

-The employer may actually end up finding people who are willing to show some sense of participation in the arrangement of job sharing or maybe just that one person who wants to fit both the schedule as the duties at the same time.
+The employer may end up finding people who are willing to show some sense of participation in the arrangement of job sharing or maybe just that one person who wants to fit both the schedule as the duties at the same time.

 3. Troubles in recruitment: